 Short subdivision or short plat: This is the division or splitting of property into four or fewer lots.
-The city and county lot limits may differ division or splitting of property into nine or fewer lots in the city.
+The city and county lot limits may differ.

+Long subdivision or long plat: This is the division or splitting of property into nine or fewer lots in the city.
 If the date of the last subdivision is less than five years ago, a long subdivision is required to create additional lots.